Titas River: Geography

-Meghna at Nabinagar Upazila The river has become narrow and shallow in many places due to siltation.
+named as the Titas.
+The river has become narrow and shallow in many places due to siltation.

 Depiction in popular culture

 Titash Ekti Nadir Naam (A River Called Titas) is a 1956 novel by Bengali writer Adwaita Mallabarman and adapted into the 1973 film of the same name by Ritwik Ghatak.
 It is a depiction of the lives of a fishing community dependent on the Titas River.